pip-services/pip-services-docs/content/en/net/recipes/mongodb_persistence/_index.md

 ### Filtering

 Persistence components in the Pip.Services Toolkit use a number of data patterns. **IdentifiableMongoDbPersistence**, for example, supports Filtering.
 This pattern allows clients to use a [FilterParams](../../commons/data/filter_params/) object to describe a subset of data using key-value pairs.
-These **FilterParams** can then be used for retrieving data in accordance with the specified search criteria see the [Commons](../../commons) module.
+These **FilterParams** can then be used for retrieving data in accordance with the specified search criteria (see the [Commons](../../commons) module).

 ```cs
 var filter = FilterParams.FromTuples(